-The wailing escape siren is sounded for two minutes, followed shortly later by the all clear continuous siren for two minutes.
+The wailing siren is sounded for two minutes, followed shortly later by the all clear continuous siren for two minutes.

 In addition to the sirens, the hospital has arrangements in place with the local authorities for the immediate notification and cascade of information to all local schools.
 These arrangements are tested at the beginning of each term.
 The hospital also has emergency plans in place with Thames Valley Police.

 In the event of an incident at the hospital, we would also post updates on the website to keep the public informed.
 Arrangements are also in place to provide timely information to local and national media agencies, should there be an escape.

 Our new hospital is scheduled to open next year.
 Offering a much improved clinical environment, this new state of the art, fit for purpose facility will introduce some of the latest security technology available to date.

 As a result, at the same time we’ll be switching off all remaining community sirens and replacing them with a single siren, on the hospital grounds.
 To support this, we’ll be working very closely with Thames Valley Police and making use of their Thames Valley Alert system, a modern and more informative electronic system which employs the use of social media, and telecommunications.
 This two-way community messaging system delivers the latest policing news specific to each local area in which residents live or work by email, text or telephone.

 In the highly unlikely event of a patient escape, the siren will notify residents within the immediate vicinity, whilst the electronic alert system will immediately inform registered residents.

 In advance of the patient moves, we’re encouraging as many residents in the below boroughs as possible to sign up for Thames Valley alerts which is simple to use, easy to register and more responsive to local needs.